 The Inter-Departmental Business Register (IDBR) holds the number of businesses registered for Value Added Tax (VAT) and/or Pay As You Earn (PAYE).
-Aggregated information on these businesses is published in two of our publications: Business demography and UK business; activity, size and location.
+Aggregated information on these businesses is published in our Business demography, UK bulletin and UK business; activity, size and location bulletin.

-Multiple registrations affect lower geography analysis in these two publications.
-Since most of these cases register /deregister in groups, they present more difficulty for the Business demography publication, which records the number of businesses trading throughout the reference year and tracks survivals for five years after birth, whereas the UK business publication records the number of businesses trading at a specific point in time.
+Multiple registrations affect lower geography analysis in these two bulletins.
+Since most of these cases register or deregister in groups, they present more difficulty for the business demography bulletin, which records the number of businesses trading throughout the reference year and tracks survivals for five years after birth.
+In contrast, the UK business bulletin records the number of businesses trading at a specific point in time.

-The Business demography publication shows the number of businesses that were actively trading during a year.
+The business demography bulletin shows the number of businesses that were actively trading during a year.
 It also records the number of business births (new business registrations), deaths (businesses that have ceased to trade, identified through deregistration of administrative units) and survival rates.

-These data are broken down geographically into country, region and local authority district.
+These data are broken down geographically into country, region, and local authority district.